 When are gas prices the cheapest?
 Turns out, there’s actually an answer (and it may not be what you expect).
-According to some studies by GasBuddy, Monday is the cheapest day of the week to buy gas, with some drivers saying $100 or more just by filling up on Mondays.
+According to some studies by GasBuddy, Monday is the cheapest day of the week to buy gas, with some drivers saying they save $100 or more just by filling up on Mondays.

 Need to fill up more than once a week?
 No worries, just make sure you fill up in the morning.
 It might sound silly, but this tip takes advantage of basic physics.
 Gas stations’ storage tanks are located underground.
 In the morning, the ground is cooler, making the gas contained within it denser.